eslint/archive-website/_posts/2019-11-07-funding-update.md

 ---
+layout: post
-title: "Funding ESLint's Future: November Update"
+title: 'Funding ESLint''s Future: November Update'
 tags:
   - Open Source
   - Funding
   - Open Collective
   - Sponsors
   - Backers
+authors:
+  - kaicataldo
-authors: kaicataldo, nzakas
+  - nzakas
 ---

 Back in February, we [announced](https://eslint.org/blog/2019/02/funding-eslint-future) the creation of the [ESLint Collective](https://opencollective.com/eslint) to raise funds for the ongoing maintenance and development of ESLint.
 Our goal was to raise $20,000 each month to support the project, and since then, we've been grateful for contributions from nearly 150 companies, projects, and individuals towards that goal.